Do you need special educational support?

 Contact the Agency (SU)

-However, as a non-EU student interested in a full degree programme at UCPH, you should contact the faculty where you would like to be enrolled.
-Then they inform you of your options.
+If you are a non-EU citizen interested in applying for a full degree programme at UCPH, you should contact the faculty that offers the relevant programme.
+They can inform you about your options.

 Contact the faculty

-As an exchange or guest student at UCPH you are not covered on the same terms as a full degree student.
-But you can still apply for special conditions in your classes and at exams.
+As an exchange or a guest student at UCPH, you are not covered by the same terms as full-degree students.
+However, you can still apply for special conditions in class and at exams.

-See information regarding SPS for exchange students and guest students (studying at UCPH for one - two semesters).
+See information about SPS for exchange and guest students (studying at UCPH for one or two semesters).

-The rest of the information on this page is for students who are enrolled in a full-degree programme at UCPH.
+The following information on this page is only for students who are enrolled on a full degree programme at UCPH.

 Meet students who receive support